cn-uofbasel/ccn-lite/doc/tutorial/tutorial.md

 ```bash
 python $CCNL_HOME/test/scripts/nfn/dummyanswer_ndn.py
 ```
-For complexer functions you have to setup the nfn-scala computation environment.
+For more complex functions you have to setup the nfn-scala computation environment.